makjak/computercraft-9/README.md

-# N3rdgir1's Computercraft Code
+# n3rdgir1's Computercraft Code

-These are my Computercraft programs for Tekkit Lite.

-These can be used as a place to start, or in your game.

-The computer files are located in saves/Your Save File/computer

-There are 2 files you should never edit:
-* labels.txt
-* lastid.txt

-Labels.txt will be map the names of the device to the folder they are in.
-Lastid.txt is apparently useful to the Computercraft.
+These are my running computer programs.
+I'm keeping them as a repository for managing them between servers so I never really lose anything.
+I'm integrating with (pastebin)[http://pastebin.com/u/n3rdgir1] to get them to the servers.
+Hopefully I'll keep this up to date as I go.

 ## Helpful Tidbits